pete-gordon/oricutron/ReadMe.txt

 For detailed usage see included '.pch' files in roms subdirectory.

-Additionaly unlimited number of binary patches can be added:
+Additionally unlimited number of binary patches can be added:

 $XXXX:00112233445566778899AABBCCDDEEFF....
 $YYYY:AA55AA55....